Types of invoices

 What to do before you start invoicing

 Before you start invoicing customers, consider having a procedure for setting up customer accounts.
-Without a process, you might find your invoicing system becoming inefficient and complicated.
+Without a process, you might find your invoicing system becoming too complex.

 Here are some tips to help you prepare for invoicing:

-- consider using bookkeeping or customer relationship management software to help you manage invoicing and recording customer sales.
+- Consider using accounting software to help you manage invoicing and recording customer sales.

-- get as much information as possible from your customer before sending the invoice.
+- Know as much as possible from your customer before sending the invoice.
 This includes their contact details such as name, address, phone and email, and ABN (needed for tax invoices).

-- once a customer has received their goods or services, contact them to ensure there are no issues or defects.
-This will help you avoid disputes and delays in receiving payment, and is also considered a good customer service technique.
+- Once a customer receives their goods or services, contact them to ensure there are no issues or defects.
+This will help you avoid disputes and delays in receiving payment, and is good customer service.